Duties and obligations of directors

 What are the key general duties of directors?

 A director is in charge of the company’s day-to-day business.
 The company's business management must be distinguished from the company's representation.
 While the representation of the company is carried out in relation to third parties, business management is directed inside the company and involves the management of the company, including decisions on business plans.
-In our view, business management does not include deciding on the long-term strategic plans of the company, as this decision must be taken by the General Meeting.
+Business management does not include deciding on the long-term strategic plans of the company, as this decision must be taken by the General Meeting within strategic (conceptual) planning.

-A director must file any changes to the articles of association to the Commercial Register.
+• Obligation to file any changes to the articles of association to the Commercial Register, and to maintain up-to-date information in the Register of Beneficial Owners.

 What are directors' other key obligations?